 The BoC reported economic growth for the Canadian economy of 4.6% in 2021, which is following the economic contraction of 5.5% in 2020.
-In 2022, the BoC is predicting growth in the Canadian economy of 3.5% (BoC April 2022 forecast of 4.2%) followed by 1.8% growth (BoC April 2022 forecast 3.2%) in 2023.
-The BoC stated that their lower growth revision in the July 2022 report as compared to the April 2022 report reflects the impact of higher inflation and the tightening of financial conditions, partly attributed to rising interest rates.
+In 2022, the BoC is predicting growth in the Canadian economy of 3.3% followed by 0.9% growth.
+Throughout its MPR reporting in 2022, the BoC has continued to decrease its economic growth projections for 2022 and 2023 as a result of impact of higher inflation and the tightening of financial conditions, partly attributed to rising interest rates.